-We expect that we will receive net proceeds from this offering of approximately \$133.2 million, based on an assumed initial public offering price of \$17.00 per share, the mid-point of the estimated range of the initial public offering price shown on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses, including the fees payable to A-Labs, payable by us.
-If the underwriters exercise their option to purchase additional ordinary shares in full, our net proceeds will be approximately \$153.6 million after deducting the estimated underwriting discounts and estimated offering expenses, including the A-Labs, payable by us.
+We expect that we will receive net proceeds from this offering of approximately \$146.9 million, after deducting the underwriting discounts and commissions and estimated offering expenses, including the fees payable to A-Labs, payable by us.
+If the underwriters exercise their option to purchase additional ordinary shares in full, our net proceeds will be approximately \$169.4 million after deducting the underwriting discounts and commissions and estimated offering expenses, including the fees payable to A-Labs, payable by us.